alexispolti/ChibiOS_docgenerator/README.md

 ChibiOS_docgenerator
 =========

-A tool to generate the full ChibiOS 4.x HAL documentation for your processor.
+A tool to generate the full ChibiOS 4.x and 5.x HAL documentation for your processor.

 Copyright 2016 Alexis Polti